Bigsby/osing/README.md

 ```

 > *Hexadecimal* notation means nothing to the computer.
 It's strictly a human readabilty helper notation, thus, the irrelevance of casing.

+More units will be used, further on, that the computer is aware of but, since it is only aware of them because we tell it to be aware, we'll address them then.

 ### 1.0 Before the Light